 The other night I listened to a very similar story from a woman during a mentoring session.
 It was also very familiar to me because Linda and I had the same type of scenarios during our recovery process – um, probably about 10 times.

 And you know what?
 It’s normal.
 It’s a bump in the road.
-It’s going to happen.
+And it’s going to happen.

 And it all goes back to mindset of most cheaters – especially after a period of time where things have been going good and there have been little or no affair related discussions.
 The belief that “Whew, I’m off the hook.
 I’ve made it these past few weeks unscathed and we’re heading down the home stretch.
 As long as I keep my nose clean and my mouth shut, we’ll be alright!”